thebodepu/romannumeral/README.md

 * Endpoint to get Roman numeral for a range of numbers
   * http://localhost:8080/romannumeral?min={integer}&max={integer}
     * e.g., http://localhost:8080/romannumeral?min=1&max=3

+To run the Unit Tests :
+* Open a terminal and go to the root directory of the project
+* Run maven test
+  * <code>mvn clean test</code>

 ### Reference Documentation
 For further reference, please consider the following sections: